YianXie/LucidGo/README.md

 # LucidGo (WIP)

-KataGo Visualizer allows you to use visually see the analysis for each move
+LucidGo allows you to use visually see the analysis for each move

 ## Introduction

 Go (Weiqi) is often refers as abstract and difficult to understand.
 However, with the advancement of AI (Artificial Intelligence) technology, such as AlphaGo and [KataGo](https://github.com/lightvector/KataGo), it has became a lot easier to study and play.

-Most people enjoy assistance from AI, but have no idea how it works, and what factors affect its performance.
-KataGo Visualizer (this repo) allows you to visually see KataGo decisions in real time, and is highly customizable to fit your need.
+Most people enjoy the assistance from AI, but have no idea how it works, and what factors affect its performance.
+LucidGo allows you to visually see AI, such as Katago, make its decisions in real time, and is highly customizable to fit your need.

 ## Installation